Weave Code

 staudenmeir/laravel-cte

-Add Common Table Expression (CTE) support to Laravel’s query builder and Eloquent, including recursive and materialized CTEs.
-Works across MySQL, MariaDB, PostgreSQL, SQLite, SQL Server, Oracle, and SingleStore.
-Supports Laravel 5.5+.
+Adds Common Table Expression (CTE) support to Laravel’s query builder and Eloquent.
+Build WITH and recursive CTE queries (plus materialized, custom columns, cycle detection) across MySQL, Postgres, SQLite, SQL Server, MariaDB, Oracle, and SingleStore.

 View on GitHub